Alina Zagitova: 2019–20 season: Hiatus

 Zagitova debuted two new programs: a short program to the song "Me Voy" by Yasmin Levy and a free skate inspired by Cleopatra.
 She began the 2019–20 season at the Japan Open, where she placed second with a score of 154.41, behind her team and training mate Alexandra Trusova, contributing to Team Europe's win.

 For the 2019–20 Grand Prix season, Zagitova was assigned to the Internationaux de France and the NHK Trophy.
-In France, she placed second in the short program behind training mate Alena Kostornaia after receiving an edge call on her triple Lutz and under-rotating the triple loop in combination.
+In France, she placed second in the short program behind training mate Aliona Kostornaia after receiving an edge call on her triple Lutz and under-rotating the triple loop in combination.
 In the free skate, she under-rotated three jumps, placing third in that segment behind Kostornaia and Mariah Bell but won the silver medal overall.
 At the NHK Trophy, she placed fourth in the short program after popping the loop jump in her combination jump with a triple flip.
-In the free skate, she skated much better for a third-place finish overall, behind Kostornaia and Rika Kihira and qualifying for the Grand Prix Final.
-There, Zagitova skated cleanly and placed second in the short program, behind only Kostornaia.
-She was less successful in the free skate, falling on a double Axel and having several other jumps deemed underrotated or downgraded, and finished sixth in that segment and overall.
+In the free skate, she skated much better for a third-place finish overall, behind Kostornaia and Kihira and qualifying for the Grand Prix Final.
+There, Zagitova skated cleanly and placed second in the short program, behind Kostornaia.
+She was less successful in the free skate, falling on a double axel and having several other jumps deemed under rotated or downgraded, and finished sixth in that segment and overall.

 Zagitova announced she was taking a break from competitive figure skating following the Grand Prix Final.
 She withdrew from the 2020 Russian Championships and did not contend for a spot on the 2020 European Championships or 2020 World Championships teams.
 In October 2020, she extended her break and announced she would not compete in the 2020–21 season.
 She was left off the Russian national team for the 2021–22 season.
 As of 2025, Zagitova has not returned to competition, but she has not formally retired.